ruben2020/codequery4vscode/README.md

 Please follow the instructions found on the [CodeQuery](https://github.com/ruben2020/codequery) page to create a CodeQuery database called `cq.db` (with exactly this filename and extension) on the base folder of your source code.

-Let me provide an example here on how to query the source code of CodeQuery itself.
+Let me provide an example here on how to prepare the source code of CodeQuery itself.

 In Linux or Mac, follow these steps: